Social Security Disability Appeals

 Most people are denied disability benefits on their initial application.
 However, the denial letter is only the beginning of an extensive process that protects individuals with disabilities.

-At McCormick & Vilushis, our experienced Pennsylvania Social Security Disability attorneys are dedicated to helping individuals with disabilities receive Social Security benefits.
+At McCormick & Vilushis LLC, our experienced Pennsylvania Social Security Disability attorneys are dedicated to helping individuals with disabilities receive Social Security benefits.

 Stages of Social Security Disability Appeals